Medical Care

 How Private Is Your Mental-Health Information?

-Leon Rodriguez, Director of the Office for Civil Rights, Department of Health and Human Services, wrote in a federal blog that the c hange represents “the largest expansion of behavioral health coverage in a generation and will help make treatment more affordable and accessible.”
+Whatever you think of the Affordable Care Act (and there are many different and heated opinions) thereΓÇÖs no doubt that itΓÇÖs expanded mental health and substance use disorder benefits and protections to 62 million Americans.
+Leon Rodriguez, Director of the Office for Civil Rights, Department of Health and Human Services, wrote in a federal blog that the c hange represents ΓÇ£the largest expansion of behavioral health coverage in a generation and will help make treatment more affordable and accessible.ΓÇ¥

 Frailty Means Greater Hospital Complications

+Researchers have found that elderly patients who are frail are likelier to experience in-hospital complications following trauma.
+Previously, complications had been associated with age alone.
 The investigators, from the University of Arizona Medical Center, Tucson, examined statistics from 250 patients according to the 50-item Canadian Frailty Index, which measures social and daily living activities, nutrition and mood.

-Superbugs in “Handcuffs”
+Superbugs in ΓÇ£HandcuffsΓÇ¥

 Staph infections become resistant to multiple antibiotics because of a genetic parasite called a plasmid that the bacteria carry.
-RepA is a protein that sticks to the beginning of the plasmid’s DNA sequence and starts a copying process.
+RepA is a protein that sticks to the beginning of the plasmid's DNA sequence and starts a copying process.
 When a pair of RepA proteins bumps into another pair, which can happen when the cell is starting to get crowded with plasmids, the two pairs of RepA stick to each other and form a four-part molecule.
-Scientists say that the plasmids are therefore “handcuffed” because the plasmid can no longer replicate.
+Scientists say that the plasmids are therefore ΓÇ£handcuffedΓÇ¥ because the plasmid can no longer replicate.

 Life-Saving Drug for Older Adults with Pneumonia